microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventtownhall-publish.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Publish a virtual event town hall to make it visible to its audience.
+Publish a [virtualEventTownhall](../resources/virtualeventtownhall.md) to make it visible to its audience.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).